alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide_image
-  :deck => "anti_social_media",
-  :slide => 8,
+  slide_image2
+  filename="slide8.png"
-  :alt => "Text slide: “Security protects us from bad actors.
+  alt="Text slide: “Security protects us from bad actors.
 Who protects people from other people?”"
 %}

 A lot of time, discussion of security focuses on technical measures -- stuff to protect a service from bad actors.